ctwiebe23/m-dot/doc/report.md

 - Various datasheets for the ATmega328P, HC-SR04, L298, SG90, and AX-1883HS.
 - Schematic for the Arduino UNO.
 - [Fritzing](https://fritzing.org) for wiring diagrams.
-- CSCE 336 resources such as slides and recorded videos.
+- Class resources such as slides and recorded videos.